Lawn Care Calendar for the Northeast

-Starting a new lawn from seed: Though fall is the ideal time to start a new lawn from seed, you can also do it in spring.
-Don't wait until late spring, though: Give your lawn a chance to grow in and get established before summer temperatures arrive.
+Though fall is the ideal time to start a new lawn from seed, you can also do it in spring.
+Don't wait until late spring, though—give your lawn a chance to grow in and get established before summer temperatures arrive.

-Aerating: If your lawn doesn't grow well due to compacted soil, springtime -- when your grass is in active growth -- is a great time to aerate.
-This loosens the soil, allowing grass roots to reach deeper and the soil to absorb moisture better.
+If your lawn doesn't grow well due to compacted soil, aerate your lawn in the springtime when it’s actively growing.
+Aerating loosens the soil which allows the grass roots to reach deeper and the soil to absorb moisture better.

-Mowing: Watch how your lawn grows.
+Watch how your lawn grows.
 During hot, dry periods, it may only need mowing once every two or three weeks (when the grass grows about 3 inches tall).
-During cooler, moister periods, it may need mowing twice a week.
+During cool or moist periods, it may need mowing twice a week.

-Watering: It's fine to let your grass go dormant during drought.
+It's fine to let your grass go dormant during drought.
 It'll turn brown, but it'll stay alive and then will go green and start growing when the rains come again.
-If you don't want a brown summer lawn, select drought-tolerant types such as buffalo grass or plan on giving your lawn about 1 inch of water a week.
+If you don't want a brown summer lawn, select drought-tolerant types (such as buffalo grass) or plan on giving your lawn about 1 inch of water a week.

-Fertilizing: If you only fertilize your lawn once a year, fall's the time to do it.
-In fact, your lawn could take a light application of fertilizer in early fall and again in late fall.
+If you only fertilize your lawn once a year, fall is the time to do it.
+In fact, your lawn could even take a light application of fertilizer in early fall and again in late fall.

-Mowing: As temperatures cool, your lawn will start growing faster: You'll likely need to mow regularly through the end of the season.
+As temperatures cool, your lawn will start growing faster; you'll likely need to mow weekly through the end of the season.

-Cleaning up: For a healthy lawn, it's a good idea to clean up fallen leaves.
-If you don't want to rake up leaves, do several passes over your lawn with a mulching mower.
+For a healthy lawn, it's a good idea to clean up fallen leaves.
+If you don't have the time (or patience!) to rake up leaves, do several passes over your lawn with a mulching mower.
 You'll chop up the leaves into fine pieces so they decompose and add to your soil's structure.
 It's easier and also better for the health of your lawn!

-Overseeding: Most grasses in this region grow and take best in cool temperatures, making autumn the ideal time to overseed.
-Give your new grass about a month before your first average frost date so it can get established.
+Most grasses in this region grow best in cool temperatures, making autumn the ideal time to overseed.
+Seed your new grass about a month before your first average frost date so it can get established.

-Aerating: Cooler autumn temperatures mean your grass will start growing more again -- so it's a great time to aerate to loosen compacted soil.
+Like mentioned earlier, cooler autumn temperatures mean your grass will start growing more again—so it's a great time to aerate to loosen compacted soil.